 Thankfully, there is a feature on the roadmap that promises to enable anonymous access to videos in Stream.
-But unfortunately, it’s currently listed as “in-development,” despite having been a requested feature since at least 2016 when ‘Video’ was the Office 365 video streaming app.
+But unfortunately, it’s currently listed as “in-development,” despite having been a requested feature since at least 2016 when ‘Video’ was the Microsoft 365 video streaming app.

 But what if you need this feature now?

 This approach requires you to put your videos into a document library on the site you want to display the video.
 Once that’s done, you can add the “File Viewer” webpart to a page and point it to the video you wish to display.
 Once that’s done, you’ll have an embedded video on your page that users can play.